th2-net/th2-lw-data-provider/README.md

 #   maxBufferDecodeQueue: 10000 # buffer size for messages that sent to decode but anwers hasn't been received
 #   decodingTimeout: 60000 # timeout expecting answers from codec.
 #   batchSize: 100 # batch size from codecs
+#   codecUsePinAttributes: true # send raw message to specified codec (true) or send to all codecs (false)

   pins: # pins are used to communicate with codec components to parse message data